 The Sun Bowl has concession stands all throughout the concourse, which have a very limited selection.
 As is the case with the basketball arena, Don Haskins Center, they only offer hot dogs, nachos, popcorn, soda and beer.
 All the food and soda are right around $4-$5, and the beer is $7-$10.
 UTEP offers Coca-Cola and Budweiser products at their sports facilities.

-El Paso was definitely very cold on New Year's Eve 2012 for the contest, but it didn't take away from any of the pregame festivities or the great visuals the Sun Bowl provides for fans.
+El Paso is definitely very cold on Sun Bowl day, but that doesn’t take away from any of the pregame festivities or the great visuals the Sun Bowl provides for fans.
 Walking towards the stadium from the parking lots, you pass by all sorts of tailgating.
-El Paso football fans have definitely figured out ways how to keep warm for the Sun Bowl, and the Georgia Tech and USC fans picked up pretty quickly on some of the tricks.
+El Paso football fans have definitely figured out ways how to keep warm for the Sun Bowl, and the participating teams’ fans picked up pretty quickly on some of the tricks.

 The landscape around the Sun Bowl is absolutely incredible.
 If you look too far to the west and south, you do see Ciudad Juarez, which kind of takes away from everything else around.
 The stadium itself is built on a hill, with part of the hill butting right up against the stands.
 The surrounding area on campus also has some extremely nice buildings, adding to the rustic, southwestern feel to the stadium.

-The field itself is artificial, and obviously gets all the UTEP logos taken off and replaced with the corporate sponsor of the Sun Bowl, Hyundai in 2012, as well as CBS Sports logos, and the logos of Georgia Tech and USC.
+The field itself is artificial, and obviously gets all the UTEP logos taken off and replaced with the corporate sponsor of the Sun Bowl, as the well as the TV network logos and the logos of the participating teams.
 All of the logos on the field face the west press box side.
-The USC sideline was the west sideline, with Georgia Tech on the east.
-The conference affiliation with sidelines is apparently not consistent from year to year though, because Georgia Tech was on the west sideline in the 2011 edition of the game.

 The stadium has one main concourse that goes completely around the perimeter, and two upper concourses, one running along each sideline.
 On the south end, the playing field is easily visible, so fans can choose to stand and watch the game from the south concourse if they so desire.
 Both scoreboards and the video board are located at the south end, which is good for about 90% of the fans because almost all of the seats face that direction.
 The unlucky couple of sections towards the south end must rely on a tiny little scoreboard behind the north goal post.

 The seating is definitely not optimized for fans though.
 There are no chair backs anywhere in the stadium.
 It is all benches.
 They do rent seat cushions that have chair backs at all of the stadium entrances though, and it may be a worthwhile purchase for most people.
-The bands were not really all that great.
-The USC band was its typical arrogant self.
-The Georgia Tech band was definitely not impressive on the field, but they were good in the stands and got the Yellow Jacket faithful pumped up.
+The bands were not really all that great – not too impressive on the field, anyway, but they were good in the stands, and each band definitely got their faithful pumped up.

 As long as you stay on the Texas side of the border, you’re good to go.